helen-li/helen-li.github.io/_projects/art.md

 ---

 I took classes as a kid but never got super serious about art.
-I picked up the pencil again during undergrad and challenged myself to draw something every day...
+I picked up the pencil again at the start of my undergrad years and challenged myself to draw something every day...
 {% raw %}```throw```{% endraw %} exceptions for midterms seasons...

 Anyways!
 Here are some of my current favorites!
-Inspo from the internet, social media, and my brain.
+Inspo taken from the internet, social media, and my brain.

 <div class="row justify-content-sm-center">
     <div class="col-sm mt-3 mt-md-0">